ZaeemKhaliq/Bike-Speedometer-with-Arduino-Rust/README.md

 # Bike speedometer with Arduino and Rust

 To get started, we'll first setup Rust project and then build the arduino circuit.
-The Rust program containing the logic for speed calculation is located in **/src/main.rs** file in this repo.
+The Rust program containing the logic for speed calculation and displaying the result on LED is located in **/src/main.rs** file in this repo.

 ## Rust project setup